janbodnar/JasperReports-Skolenie/examples/scriptlet-geomean/README.md

 # JasperReports scriptlet geometric mean

 A *scriptlet* is a Groovy class which provides some additional functionality to JasperReports.
+To calculate the median value, we utilize the `commons-math3` library.

 A scriptlet is referred with the scriptlet tag: